zchee/golang-wiki/MinimumRequirements.md

 Go 1.15 and later only support macOS Sierra 10.12 or newer; see https://golang.org/doc/go1.15#darwin.

-Go 1.17 and later only support macOS Sierra 10.13 or newer; see https://golang.org/doc/go1.17#darwin.
+Go 1.17 and later only support macOS High Sierra 10.13 or newer; see https://golang.org/doc/go1.17#darwin.

 We only have builders for 10.12, 10.14, 10.15, and 11.0 as of 2021-09-28.